An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 Typical configurations of an Industrial Oil Cleaning Centrifuge include:

-The system consists of 3 individual steps which are needed for oil, water, and sludge processing at high capacity.
+The system consists of 3 steps needed for oil, water, and sludge processing at high capacity.